Abdominoplasty And Tummy Tuck Surgery Explained

 - Mobility: gentle walking is often encouraged, while lifting and abdominal strain are limited until cleared

-- Escalation plan: know who to contact if you develop fever, increasing redness, wound opening, significant swelling on one side, sudden shortness of breath, or leg swelling
+- Escalation plan: know who to contact if you develop fever, increasing redness, wound opening, significant one-sided swelling, sudden shortness of breath or leg swelling

 Abdominoplasty is a major operation and it carries risks.
-Your surgeon should explain which risks are most relevant to you and how complications are managed both in destination and after you return home.
+Your surgeon should explain which risks are most relevant to you and how complications would be managed both in the destination and after you return home.

 More Common Risks